Russia Russia Special #1: Further Market Concentration

 Between 2016 and 2021, the above cluster will record a 67% increase in total revenue, mainly owed to continuous expansion of X5’s Pyaterochka proximity format which is expected to more than double its turnover.
 Also, big box operators Auchan and Lenta will contribute substantially with sales area extensions of their larger formats.
 At the same time, disparities in development among the top become more and more distinct.
 Dixy Group, Magnit and Metro Cash & Carry are anticipated to all develop on inflation level or show single-digit real growth only.

-Sebastian Rennack (Senior Retail Analyst)
+Sebastian Rennack (Redakteur)

 Opinion Economic Crisis Fuels Growth of Economy Banners